LOOKING FOR SOMETHING DIFFERENT TO DO IN THE SUMMER?

 If you are interested in engineering, you’ll find plenty to keep you busy and excited at Illinois Tech Armour College of Engineering!
 Our summer pre-engineering programs for high school students are conveniently located on Illinois Tech’s Rice Campus in Wheaton and historic Mies Campus in Chicago.

-SUMMER 2019 INFORMATION COMING SOON!
+SUMMER 2019 REGISTRATION COMING SOON!

 (two-week course on mies campus)

 IIT Mies Campus in Chicago, June 24-28 AND July 1-3